Dustyroom/flat-kit-doc/index.md

 ![‘Stylized Surface Cutout’ shader — Valley demo scene, tree branches material.
 Inspector interface](FlatKit_Manual_Images/stylized_surface_cutout_screenshot.png)
 > ‘Stylized Surface Cutout’ shader — Valley demo scene, tree branches material.
 Inspector interface

 Use this shader if you work with transparency in Built-In RP.
 In URP you are good to go with the _Stylized Surface_ shader instead of this one.
-It will spare a few cycles off your CPU.
+It will spare a few cycles from your CPU.

 ## 3.3.
 ‘Stylized Surface with Outline’ Shader